Table of Contents

 Each change includes a link to the source code of the before and after versions of the page, which can be downloaded to view the HTML, CSS, and other scripts.
 Learn more about EDGI’s database and processing tools at: https://github.com/edgi-govdata-archiving/web-monitoring.

-This is a living document as the EDGI Website Monitoring team continues to monitor federal websites.
-Please expect updates to this database approximately every three months starting in February 2021.
+This is a living document as the EDGI Website Governance team continues to monitor federal websites.
+Please expect updates to this dataset weekly starting in March 2025.

 If using data in this tracker for a paper or project, please include the following citation: